TheLucasMoore/thelucasmoore.github.io/_posts/2016-07-01-Using-CLI-Generators-in-Rails-and-Angular-2.markdown

 # Conclusion

-So these two frameworks have some powerful genrators.
+So these two frameworks have some powerful generators.
 We can produce the frameworks of all the parts needed to make a backend in rails and a single-page application in Angular on the front end.
 There's a bit of wiring up and connecting still needed, but these generators can greatly increase the speed of your workflow.